It’s not too early to start planning to celebrate Hispanic Heritage Month

-National Hispanic Heritage Month (September 15-October 15) is upon us and there are many ways local governments can recognize the many contributions of Latinos/Hispanics in your communities during this month.
-Latinos/Hispanics are the nation’s largest ethnic or race minority in the U.S. accounting for 18% of the population as of 2016.
+National Hispanic Heritage Month is September 15-October 15.
+There are many ways local governments can recognize the many contributions of Latinos/Hispanics in your communities during this month.
+Latinos/Hispanics are the nation’s largest ethnic or race minority in the U.S. with a population of 58.9 million accounting for 18.1% of the population as of 2017.
 Many local governments have much larger and growing Latino/Hispanic populations.

 Hispanic Heritage Week was initiated by President Lyndon Johnson in 1968 and expanded to a month by President Ronald Reagan in 1988.
-The dates were chosen because September 15 is the anniversary of independence for five Latin American countries (Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua), three other countries also celebrate their independence in the this month (Mexico, Chile and Belize), and Columbus Day or Día de La Raza is on October 12.
+The dates were chosen because September 15 is the anniversary of independence for five Latin American countries (Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua), three other countries also celebrate their independence in September (Mexico, Chile and Belize), and Día de La Raza is on October 12.

 Local governments can celebrate the month in many ways including:

 - Inviting speakers to discuss the history of Latino/Hispanics in your local community,

 - Hosting cultural celebrations exhibiting the food and arts of Latin American countries,